-A new drug, quality assured by the Global Fund to Fight AIDS, Tuberculosis and Malaria, is now available.
-This is rectal artesunate (RAS).
+A new drug, quality assured by the World Health Organisation (WHO) is now available.
+This is rectal artesunate suppositories (RAS).
 It is for use at community level.
 The drug can give a very sick child precious time to start fighting the malaria parasites while it is rushed to the health facility.